ernesthenry/node-express-RESTAPI/README.md

-## In this projcet, we are creating API endpoints with Nodejs and Express.
+## In this project, we are creating API endpoints with Nodejs and Express.

 ### We are using Mongodb as our database to persist data.

-#### We are testing the end points with postman
+We are testing the end points with postman

 The different end points include:
 - POST